 - Develop a ‘Sedona Tourism Cares’ Pledge to help businesses put their sustainability beliefs into action

 - Spur the Sedona Reinvestment Committee to incorporate sustainable thinking in all future initiatives

 - Community Planning and Development policies related to lodging and other further developments

-- Expand marketing to educate visitors in ways to monitor and limit negative impacts of OHVs including noise and neighborhood disruption
+- Expand marketing to educate visitors on ways to monitor and limit the negative impacts of OHVs including noise and neighborhood disruption

 - Develop initiatives that monitor and moderate noise levels and intrusion of helicopter tours